Hotel Metropole (Cincinnati, Ohio): History

 By September 1914, the receivership had "not panned out as expected", and Asmann submitted an application to sell the building.
 A judge approved the application on September 21, and a sale was set for November 2.
 Thoms, who owned the building itself, was the only person to submit a bid for the hotel, but a judge determined that his offer was "unsatisfactory" on November 7.
 On December 12, a judge ruled that the hotel would be closed on December 21 if no bids were submitted.
 Thoms submitted a new bid of $25,000, but former Gibson House manager George W. Martin bid $26,500.
 A judge ordered Asmann to accept Martin's offer on December 19.
 The hotel generated over $216,000 in revenue over the course of Asmann's receivership, but only made a net profit of $150.
 After the sale, the Metropole had $34,000 in outstanding claims against the receiver, while Thoms was owed $9500 in rent.
 Unsatisfied with the prospect of splitting Martin's $26,500, several of the hotel's creditors sought individual payment of their liens.
+By early 1916, Thoms had purchased the hotel.

+By February 21, 1916, Thoms had purchased the northwestern corner of Sixth and Walnut Streets for $425,000 with the intention of constructing an annex for the Metropole on the site.
+On September 8, 1923, the Metropole's manager announced plans for a $1 million, 330-room expansion of the north side of the hotel.
 In 1924, an 11th floor penthouse apartment was added.
-In 1971, the building was converted into a low-income single-room occupancy building with 230 housing units and retail and restaurants on the first floor.
+The addition, which ultimately added 200 rooms at a cost of $1,248,636, opened on May 4, 1925.

+In February 1946, Hotel Metropole, Inc. was established to manage the hotel following an imminent sale.
+The sale was scheduled to be completed on March 26.
+Under the deal, the Thoms estate would sell the hotel to a Detroit syndicate led by Milton Saffir and Rubin Kowall for $700,000, $550,000 of which would be lent by the State Mutual Life Assurance Co.
+The new owners assumed control of hotel operations by March 28.